Back to top: Crediting authorship in the unit books

 - an analytical review of the data;

-- finally, there is comprehensive and organic presentation of the data.
+- comprehensive and organic presentation of the data.

-- first are the main authors, as the ones who bear the ultimate responsibility for the publication: they oversee the final critical review of all the data and provide the overarching synthesis;
+- ultimate responsibility for the publication rests with the main and associate authors: they oversee the final critical review of all the data and provide the overarching synthesis;

 - in this, they are assisted by contributing authors who provide substantial portions of the narrative and/or are responsible for specific sectors of the corpus;